-The Pen World is a registered Ghanaian humanitarian organization founded on the tenet of the 3Es-education, empowerment and employment to promote and provide all-inclusive talent-based education to children in marginalized communities.
-Children in these communities form the nucleus of everything we do.
+The Pen World is a non-governmental organization founded on the tenet of the 3Es-education, empowerment and employment to fully mitigate the social and economic challenges faced by children and women in marginalized communities across Ghana.
+Children and women in these communities form the nucleus of everything we do.
 They are the fuel that ignites our passion to remain calm and persistent in the face of adversities.
-We strive hard every day to make sure every child within our reach thrives to reach his/her maximum potential.
+We strive hard every day to make sure every child and woman within our reach thrive to become socially and economically independent.

-We envision a world where the aspirations of children in developing communities are fully maximized for the development of their own communities.
+We envision a world where the aspirations of children and women in developing communities are fully maximized for the development of their own communities.